-Sea Kayaking and Island Camping with John Gray’s Sea Canoe
+Sea Kayaking in Thailand and Island Camping with John Gray’s Sea Canoe

-We always wanted to camp on a private island in Thailand.
+We always wanted to go camping on a private island and go Sea Kayaking in Thailand.
 With John Gray Sea Canoe, we had the chance.
 After a splendid day kayaking through tidal caves and into island lagoons, we were let off in the dark of night to be paddled to our private beach where we would spend the night.

 Sea-canoe-thailand-beach